Learning Continuity & Attendance Plan, Local Control Funding Formula (LCFF) and Local Control and Accountability Plan (LCAP)

 Dear Arcadia Family,

 On behalf of the Arcadia Unified School District, it is with great enthusiasm and gratitude in which I recognize our community’s effort, dedication, and commitment to our Local Control Accountability Planning (LCAP) process.
-I want to personally thank each of you for your time and thoughtful responses to surveys, during meetings, and throughout this year’s planning for the 2019-20 school year.
+This year, we experienced a change in the document and were tasked with completing the Local Continuity and Attendance Plan (Continuity Plan).
+I want to personally thank each of you for your time and thoughtful questions and responses in adjusting to this new plan.
 I especially want to thank each member for serving on the many advisory committees throughout our district and schools that help inform our district’s planning.
-Also, thank you to all members that participated in our Local Control Accountability Plan (LCAP) District Parent Advisory Committee (DPAC) and District English Learner Advisory (DELAC), as well as our LCAP Bargaining Units Advisory.
+Also, thank you to all members that participated in our Local Control Accountability Plan (LCAP), Continuity Plan, District Parent Advisory Committee (DPAC) and District English Learner Advisory (DELAC), as well as our LCAP Bargaining Units Advisory.
 Our district is leading the nation in reforming education to meet the learning needs of your children and our students to prepare each individual to be uniquely prepared to become the leaders of tomorrow.

-My LCAP Steering Committee, cabinet, and the board of education have carefully reviewed the comments and feedback provided on the 2019-20 draft of our LCAP.
-My response to your thoughts and guidance is based on a collaborative, cross-curricular, inter-departmental conversation and analysis.
+My LCAP/Continuity Plan Steering Committee, cabinet, and the board of education have carefully reviewed the comments and feedback provided on the 2020-2021 draft of our LCAP.
+My response to your thoughts and guidance is based on a collaborative, cross-curricular, inter-departmental conversation, and analysis.
 Consideration was given to all thoughts and ideas on the wide variety of topics that were brought up during advisory meetings.
 The input provided was insightful and serves to guide our decision making.
 Each of you who participates helps to ensure that our plan addresses the needs of all of our students and assists in our prioritization of limited resources.

 Thank you again for contributing to the continuous improvement of the Arcadia Unified School District, its schools, and most importantly our students.
 Our results speak to the effectiveness of our collaborative efforts.
 Our award-winning elementary schools set the educational foundation for every student to build upon.
 Our exceptional middle schools create a caring safe learning environment for students to mature, grow, and expand their knowledge.
 Rancho Learning Center offers a variety of programs for students that may need alternative educational opportunities.
 Arcadia High School, which is ranked in the top 2% of high schools in California, prepares and graduates our students who go on to prestigious colleges and Ivy League schools.
 I could not be prouder of any organization.
 It is a pleasure to serve and partner with each of you.